AntoineBarthelemy/Unbelievably-School/README.md

 1. Go via your favorite device (responsive design applied).
 2. Log you with your personnal information.
-4. Discorver the app and enjoy your navigation.
+4. Discover the app and enjoy your navigation.

 ## Contributors
 https://github.com/AntoineBarthelemy